 3. Programs and Features list will be displayed.
 After that, right-click on Windows Live Messenger, if you have it installed on your computer, and then select Repair.

-4. After repairing the Windows Live Messenger, repeat the same process to repair Windows Live Mail and Windows Live Contacts.
+4. After repairing the Windows Live Messenger, repeat the process to repair Windows Live Mail and Windows Live Contacts.

 5. After repairing all three, reboot your PC and check if these programs are still in your system.